rweather/interprogram/README.md

 Here is another example of replacing X with the absolute value of X:

     TAKE X
-        IF THIS IS POSITIVE, GO TO *1
-        MULTIPLY BY -1
+    IF THIS IS NEGATIVE, MULTIPLY BY -1
-    *1  REPLACE X
+    REPLACE X

 This is the key to INTERPROGRAM's syntactic style: let the plain English description of the algorithm inform how the code is written.
 The